Questions and Answers

 • ANXIETY and How to combat it?

-• Download the NUTRITION FREQUENTLY ASKED QUESTIONS manual
+• Download the FAQ manual on nutrition

-Nutrition FAQ Manual by Obesity Health SC Download Manual.
+Nutrition FAQ Manual by Obesity Health SC Download manual.

-• Will I be able to drink ALCOHOL?
+• Can I drink ALCOHOL?

-• Will I be able to drink COFFEE?
+• Can I drink COFFEE?

 • What are EQUIVALENCES in nutrition?